OpenSLO/OpenSLO/website/README.md

 # OpenSLO website

 This directory builds the OpenSLO website with MkDocs Material.
-The repository's root Devbox environment includes Yarn, Python 3.13, Ruff, and Go 1.26.
+The repository's root Devbox environment includes Node.js 24, Yarn, Python 3.14, Ruff, and Go 1.27.
 It installs the website's Python dependencies from `requirements.txt`.

 ## Development

+Use Devbox 0.18.3 for this environment.
 Run `devbox shell` from the repository root to install and activate the dependencies.
 Use the root Makefile: